 As mentioned, flying between destinations is more expensive than driving but also faster and more convenient.
-Work with your Safari Expert to figure out how much driving you think you can handle if you would like to keep costs down.
+Work with your Africa Safari Expert to figure out how much driving you think you can manage if you would like to keep costs down.
 Driving from Sossusvlei to Damaraland, for example, can take up an entire day of your vacation with stops and breaks.
 There are enormous distances to cover and even light aircraft flights can last an hour or two.

 The Namibian dollar has the same foreign exchange rate as the South African rand; in fact, you can pay for items in Namibia with rands although you will receive change in Namibian dollars.
 Generally, visitors find that eating out in restaurants, taking excursions and sundry expenses like buying gifts are fairly good value for money.
 Red meat, for example, is well priced.
 Top-end wines are usually imported from South Africa and can command good but not exorbitant prices.